smartlab-network/open-biohit-gui/docs/operation.rst

 without selecting any individualHolder.
 For Pick_tips operation, holder with has_tip = TRUE are selected and opposite for Return_tips.
 To assist the user, non-usable holders for the operation are automatically disabled.

-**For some reason for Pick Tip operation, the biohit pipettor only detects tips if i pass 50 as pick height** The use of actual height is thus commented out in the code
+**For some reason for Pick Tip operation, the biohit pipettor only detects tips if i pass 50 as pick height.**
+The use of actual height is thus commented out in the code

 .. _liquid_handling_operation: